wavefox3921/sun9delta9bio-ai-web-scraper/README.md

-# sun9delta9bio-ai-web-scraper
+# Web Scraper Project

-A web-scraper project by wavefox3921
+A Python web scraping project that collects data from various websites.